What do Employers need to know about managing staff during the the Coronavirus Pandemic?

 On 18th January 2021 the Travel Corridors scheme closed.
 Arrivals to the UK from now must take a negative coronavirus test up to 72 hours before departure to the UK; and must self-isolate for up to 10 days on return to the UK (or take a private test after 5 days under the Test to Release scheme).
 There were exemptions to the travel restrictions for ‘high-end’ business travellers, performing arts professionals, journalists, television production and film workers, but these have now been removed.
 Now, exemptions to travel restrictions only remain for aircraft crew, hauliers, offshore oil and gas workers and people involved in elite sport, medical and others professions which are detailed here.

-From 15 February 2021 onwards, everyone allowed to enter England who has visited or passed through a country where travel to the UK is banned in the last 10 days must:
+From 15 February 2021 onwards, everyone allowed to enter England who has visited or passed through a country where travel to the UK is banned /on the red list must:

 - quarantine for 10 days in a managed quarantine hotel